Central Coast Child Care Facilities Action Network

 45 minutes of community of practice discussion where you connect the material to active policy work in your jurisdiction, and a 15-minute closing commitment round.

-3 coaching sessions, 90 minutes each via Zoom.
 These are participant-driven and facilitator-guided.
 You submit your jurisdiction challenges and questions one week in advance.
 The agenda is built from what you bring, not from a set curriculum.
 Come prepared to work through live problems with peer input.

 Topics